OctopusDeploy/docs/docs/deployment-examples/nginx-on-nix-deployments/configure-octopus-deploy-project.md

 ### Starting and Managing Our ASP.NET Core project

 To get the ASP.NET Core process started up you can manually call *dotnet <nameofaspnetcoreapplication>.dll*, however this has its drawbacks when trying to run the process in the background of your deployment environments.
 Each time you deploy a new version of the package you would then have to stop the old version and start the newly deployed one.
 Without running the process through some intermediary process manager you would need to search for and kill the previous one from the process list, based on something like parsing its path to determine the correct one.
-This is obviously fraught with dangers.
 A better approach is to use a process manager, for the purposes of this simple example we will use `systemd` (as nearly all Linux distributions use this process manager) to demonstrate how the web process might be managed.

 - Click the *Configure features* link at the bottom of the step and enable the *Custom deployment scripts* feature.
 - Add the following code as a **bash** script for the **post-deployment** phase.